Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.

 Use Google Sheets to Find the Difference Between Two Dates With Workdays and Non-Consecutive Days Off

-With such an arrangement, it becomes even more difficult to count the number of working days between two given dates.
+With such an arrangement, counting the number of working days between two given dates becomes even more challenging.

 And you do that by using a series of seven consecutive numbers (where each number is either 1 or 0).
 These numbers represent the seven days of a week.
-The first number of the series represents a Monday, second represents a Tuesday and so on.
+The first number of the series represents a Monday.
+The second represents a Tuesday, and so on.

-‘0’ means that it’s a working day and ‘1’ means that it’s a non-working day.
-So 0000011 would mean that first five days (Monday to Friday) are working and Saturday and Sunday are weekend days (or non-working days)
+‘0’ means that it’s a working day, and ‘1’ means that it’s a non-working day.
+So 0000011 would mean that the first five days (Monday to Friday) are working, and Saturday and Sunday are weekends (or non-working days).

 Now, you can create any combination of a week with a mix of working and non-working days.
 And these don’t have to be consecutive.

 So in our example, where Monday, Tuesday, and Thursday are working days, the code would be 0010111.

 And you can use this code in the NETWORKDAYS.INTL function as shown below:

 Note that the third argument is the string of numbers that represent working and non-working days.
 This needs to be within the double quotes

 The last argument in this formula specifies the range that has the holiday dates.